Donate

 "I am too old now to really enjoy life, but I am happy knowing that my children and grandchildren will live in a safe place, free of mines."

-Only months after the war ended, Zejnepe’s husband, Afet, lost his leg in an explosion when he stood on a landmine while collecting firewood.
-In the years that followed, the family lived in fear of further accidents but, in November 2017, much to Zejnepe’s relief, our deminers finished clearing the minefield where the accident happened.
+Zejnepe, Kosovo.
+Zejnepe's husband, Afet, lost his leg in an explosion when he stood on a landmine while collecting firewood.
+In the years that followed, the family lived in fear of accidents.
+In November 2017, HALO deminers finished clearing the minefield where Afet lost his leg.

 The green hills and mountains of the Kosovo landscape